expo/expo/docs/pages/tutorial/create-a-modal.md

 ## Step 4: Display a list of emoji

 Let's implement a list of emoji in the modal's content.
-The component we’ll use is the  [`<FlatList>`](https://reactnative.dev/docs/flatlist) component from React Native, which will display a horizontal list of emoji.
+The component we’ll use is the <LinkBase href="https://reactnative.dev/docs/flatlist" openInNewTab>`<FlatList>`</LinkBase> component from React Native, which will display a horizontal list of emoji.

 Create a file named **EmojiList.js** file in the **components** directory and add the following code: